Shuswap Lake: Fish

-Shuswap Lake is home to at least fourteen species of fish.
+Shuswap Lake is home to 30 species of fish.
 Of these species, the Chinook salmon, Coho salmon, Sockeye salmon, Rainbow trout, Lake trout, and Burbot are of importance regarding recreational fishing.
+Carp are an invasive fish present in lake waters.

 Invasive Species

 Eurasian water milfoil has spread across much of the lake, but is most prevalent in Salmon Arm Bay.
-Carp may also be present.

 Monster

 Like many other lakes, Shuswap Lake has a local lake monster legend attached to it.
-A 25-foot-long serpentine creature, known as the Shuswap Lake Monster, "Shugumu", or "Shuswaggi", is reported to live in the lake.
+An eight-metre (25-foot)-long serpentine creature, known as the Shuswap Lake Monster, "Shugumu", or "Shuswaggi", is reported to live in the lake.